cabatchi/ECS179zomPunch/ProjectDocument.md

 The only code-related things I ended up doing was implementing a money system, as someone in the group suggested it after we showed the game off.
 Admittedly, I feel like I was dead weight for the team and didn’t work anywhere near as hard as anyone else, which is probably accurate for someone in a “management” role.

+Towards the end (the literal last day) I implemented a working money system!
+So that's something.

 ### User Interface and Input (Keith Low)

 #### User Interface